MATTR Verifier SDK React Native - v5.0.0

 Features

-• Verify credentials
+• Verify CWT credentials and mDocs.

-• Refresh cached revocation lists and trusted issuers list
+• Refresh cached revocation lists and trusted issuers list.

-• Get the expiry date of the most-soon-to-expire item in the cache
+• Get the expiry date of the most-soon-to-expire item in the cache.

 Getting started